 Kathleen recalled being filled with anxiety at moving away from her family to another state, an experience shared by so many newlyweds in the post-war American age of job mobility.
 She took a job in the "Steel City" with a commission charged with cleaning up pollution and driving Pittsburgh's "Renaissance."
 Her unflagging humor and social skills made her a favorite among the "Pa Pitt" commission's wealthy and staid members.

 Kathleen would leave that job after the first of her six children were born.
 In 1960, the family moved to Squirrel Hill.
 She formed lifelong friendships with her Jewish neighbors, exemplifying to her children - now six of them - the values of tolerance and love for those of different ethnicity and religion.

-By this time, her family was living a classic mid-century, middle-class life: home ownership in a residential neighborhood, station wagons, parochial schools for the neighborhood, station wagons, parochial schools for the children, seashore vacations with their Massachusetts relatives.
-It was a testament to the rapid assimilation of immigrants and the widespread upward mobility for many in post-war America.
+By this time, her family was living a middle-class life: home ownership a classic mid-century, ip in a residential neighborhood, station wagons, parochial schools for the children, seashore vacations with their Massachusetts relatives.
+It was a testament to the rapid assimilation of immigrants and the widespread upward mobility for many in immigrants and the widespread upward mobility for many in post-war America.